SensorAnalyticsAus/KM-GEN/README.md

 ### About ###
-`KM-GEN` is a light-weight image classifier for summarising auto-captured video footage e.g. travel VLOGs, driving tours, GoPro/dash-cam trail blazing videos, security cam snaps/videos etc. Repetitive/commonly occurring frames can be easily filtered out leaving only images which are relatively unique and thus may be of interest.
+`KM-GEN` is a light-weight image classifier for automatically grouping similar images.
+It can also be used for summarising auto-captured video footage e.g. travel VLOGs, driving tours, GoPro/dash-cam trail blazing videos, security cam snaps/videos etc. Repetitive/commonly occurring frames can be easily filtered out leaving only images which are relatively unique and thus may be of interest.
 A long video may be converted into a short time-lapse video of highlights or a large image collection can be condensed into a slide show of relatively unique images.

 ### Demos ###
 Image classification and video processing examples.